AJ747/user_io/README.md

 # About User IO - Porting guide below

-User IO is a library for reading buttons and controlling LEDs in a non-blocking way for embedded applications written in C. Add up to 256 buttons and LEDs to your project and control them easily using User IO.
+User IO is a library for reading buttons, controlling LEDs and running code with fixed intervals in a non-blocking way for embedded applications written in C. Add up to 256 buttons, LEDs and "intervals" to your project and control them easily using User IO.
+You can also choose which features you want to use, and which to exclude, see [step 4 - Update macro-parameters](#4-Update-macro-parameters) in the porting guide.

 It needs a timer to trigger its handler every *x* milliseconds to function properly.

 > **NOTE**
 >